-2.2.4 Importation of Ammunition (Clause 26 of the bill)
+2.2.6 Importation of Ammunition, Firearm Parts and Cartridge Magazines (Clause 26)

-Clause 26 adds section 37 to the Firearms Act.
-New section 37(1) places the following conditions on the importation of ammunition:
+Clause 26 of the bill adds sections 37 and 38 to the Firearms Act.
+New sections 37(1) and 38(1) place the following conditions on the importation of ammunition:

-- The ammunition must not be prohibited. - The individual importing the ammunition must have a valid licence and must produce the licence to a customs officer.
+- The ammunition or cartridge magazine must not be prohibited. - The individual importing the firearm part, cartridge magazine or ammunition must have a valid licence at the time of importation and must produce the licence to a customs officer.

-For non-residents who are over the age of 18 and do not hold a licence, a declaration completed in the prescribed manner and confirmed by a customs officer can be substituted for a licence for the purpose of importing non-prohibited ammunition (new section 37(2)).
-A customs officer may choose to refuse to confirm this declaration if they have reasonable grounds to believe that it is desirable, in the interests of the safety of the non-resident or any other person, that it not be confirmed or if the non-resident does not truthfully complete the form (new section 37(5)).
+For non-residents who are over the age of 18 and do not hold a licence, a declaration completed in the prescribed manner and confirmed by a customs officer can be substituted for a licence for the purpose of importing non-prohibited ammunition or cartridge magazines or firearm parts (new sections 37(2) and 38(2)).
+A customs officer may choose to refuse to confirm this declaration if they have reasonable grounds to believe that it is desirable, in the interests of the safety of the non-resident or any other person, that it not be confirmed or if the non-resident has not truthfully completed the form (new sections 37(5) and 38(5)).

-If the provisions contained in new sections 37(1) and 37(2) are not complied with, the customs officer can authorize that the ammunition be exported from the customs office, which means allowing it to be returned to another country, or they may detain it and give the importing individual a reasonable time to comply with the requirements (new section 37(3)).
-If the individual does not comply with the requirements within a reasonable time and the ammunition is not exported, a customs officer is required to lawfully dispose of it (new section 37(4)).
+If the provisions contained in new sections 37(1),37(2), 38(1) and 38(2) are not complied with, the customs officer can authorize that the ammunition, firearm part, or cartridge magazine be exported from the customs office, which means allowing it to be returned to another country, or they may detain it and give the importing individual a reasonable time to comply with the requirements (new sections 37(3) and 38(3)).
+If the individual does not comply with the requirements within a reasonable time and the ammunition, firearm part or cartridge magazine is not exported, a customs officer is required to lawfully dispose of it (new sections 37(4) and 38(4)).

-2.2.5 Licences, Authorizations to Carry and Authorizations to Transport (Clauses 27 to 29, 32, 33 and 35)
+2.2.7 Licences, Authorizations to Carry and Authorizations to Transport (Clauses 27 to 29, 32, 33 and 35)

-2.2.5.1 Lawful Profession or Occupation
+2.2.7.1 Lawful Profession or Occupation